 "I think it was just a case of the No. 1 team in the country beating the No. 2 team in the country," he said.

 Blaik's mentor, former West Point superintendent and then Supreme Allied Commander South West Pacific Area, Douglas MacArthur, wired his congratulations shortly after the win.

 "The greatest of all Army teams – STOP – We have stopped to war to celebrate your magnificent success.
 MacArthur."

-The victory earned the Cadets an undefeated season and won them the National Championship.
+The victory earned the Cadets an undefeated season and won them the national championship.
 The next season, they repeated both feats.
-In fact, Army would go 32 games without a loss (a 20-21 defeat to Columbia on Oct.
+In fact, Army would go 32 games without a loss (a 21-20 defeat to Columbia on Oct.
 25, 1947).
-Another five years would pass before Navy would once again claim a victory over their service rivals.
+Another five years would pass before Navy would once again claim a victory over its service rival.

 Blaik lead the Army team until 1958 earning a 121-33-10 record in his 18 seasons at West Point, enduring a single losing season in that span.